 Let the Discovery Begin…My Autism Assessment Journey

 In a recent therapy session, EMDR was incorporated to further help me process my trauma.
 I was not sure what to expect so I leaned into my nuerodivergent characteristics, I started doing research prior to my session.
 During the session, I became frustrated because I could not ‘feel my feelings in my body’.
 I have always had a hard time articulating my feelings or outwardly emote.
 My therapist said I did well processing during the session.
-However, I still feel there is a disconnect between my emotions and how to articulate them.
+However, I still felt a disconnect between my emotions and how to articulate them.
 This is another reason behind my journey for an autism diagnosis.
 What is my self criticism is not trauma related…but autism related?

 I started doing research.
 Trying to find a self assessment online was more difficult than I imagined.
 Finally I came across the website, https://embrace-autism.com/ where I was able to access the RAADS-R test for free.
 After taking the 80 question test, it provided me with a score of 145.
 For context, a score of 130 is the mean score of autistic people, strong evidence for autism and a score of 160 is very strong evidence of autism.
 At this point, I was more confident I needed to find a medical practitioner to start the assessment process for a formal diagnosis.